RamitRoshan/reactjs-frontend/notes/Interview-Ques.md

  In frontend -> using ES6 module loader <br>
  In backend -> we are using common JS module loader

+Q13).
+How to update  the state in the parent component from child component ?

 # Questions: